leirubinstein/snow-cover-data-cleaning/README.md

 ### Missing Data Codes

-Missing data was coded as `NA` for all variables.
+Missing data was coded as `NA` for all variables in the cleaned snow survey data.

 ### Specialized formats or other abbreviations